ADTRAN/gradle-scala-multiversion-plugin/README.rst

   artifacts will overwrite each other and only the last one will survive.
 So for example ``scalaVersions = 2.11.1, 2.11.8`` won't work as you expect today.

-* POM files are modified only when using the `maven-publish`_ plugins.
+* POM files are modified only when using the `maven-publish`_ plugin.
 Ivy publishing will work, but you'll probably find that your POM files contain ``_%%`` and ``%scala-version%`` placeholders.
 Support for Ivy should be straightforward to add.
 Pull requests are welcome!